BHADRESHVARIYA22/AXI-Protocol/About AXI.md

     - Write address.
 The write address gives the address of the first transfer in a write burst transaction.
   - **AWLEN** _Master_
     - Burst length.
 The burst length gives the exact number of transfers in a burst.
 This information determines the number of data transfers associated with the address.This changes between AXI3 and AXI4.
+  - **AWSIZE** Master
-AWSIZE Master Burst size.
+    - Burst size.
 This signal indicates the size of each transfer in the burst.
-See Burst size on page A3-45.
+  - **AWBURST** Master
-AWBURST Master Burst type.
+    - Burst type.
 The burst type and the size information, determine how the address for each transfer within the burst is calculated.
-See Burst type on page A3-45.
+  - **AWLOCK** Master
-AWLOCK Master Lock type.
+    - Lock type.
 Provides additional information about the atomic characteristics of the transfer.
 This changes between AXI3 and AXI4.
-See Locked accesses on page A7-95.
+  - **AWCACHE** Master
-AWCACHE Master Memory type.
+    - Memory type.
 This signal indicates how transactions are required to progress through a system.
-See Memory types on page A4-65.
+  - **AWPROT** Master
-AWPROT Master Protection type.
+    - Protection type.
 This signal indicates the privilege and security level of the transaction, and whether the transaction is a data access or an instruction access.
-See Access permissions on page A4-71.
-AWQOS Master Quality of Service, QoS.
+**AWQOS** Master Quality of Service, QoS.
 The QoS identifier sent for each write transaction.
 Implemented only in AXI4.
 See QoS signaling on page A8-98.
-AWREGION Master Region identifier.
+**AWREGION** Master Region identifier.
 Permits a single physical interface on a slave to be used for multiple logical interfaces.
 Implemented only in AXI4.
 See Multiple region signaling on page A8-99.
-AWUSER Master User signal.
+**AWUSER** Master User signal.
 Optional User-defined signal in the write address channel.
 Supported only in AXI4.
 See User-defined signaling on page A8-100.
-AWVALID Master Write address valid.
+**AWVALID** Master Write address valid.
 This signal indicates that the channel is signaling valid write address and control information.
 See Channel handshake signals on page A3-38.
-AWREADY Slave Write address ready.
+**AWREADY** Slave Write address ready.
 This signal indicates that the slave is ready to accept an address and associated control signals.
 See Channel handshake signals on
 #### Write data channel signals
 #### Write response channel signals